dluciano/movie_api/README.md

  - [ ] E2E Test
  - [ ] Style/Design web site.
 Current design is minimalist
  - [ ] Animations
+ - [ ] Enforce standards by using tools like eslint, conventional commits, etc

 *List is prioritized